-An epic is a long, often book-length, narrative in verse form that retells the heroic journey of a single person or a group of persons.
-Elements that typically distinguish epics include superhuman deeds, fabulous adventures, highly stylized language, and a blending of lyrical and dramatic traditions.
+Epic is a long, often book-length, narrative in verse form that retells the heroic journey of a single person, or group of persons.

 History of the Epic Form

 Over time, the epic has evolved to fit changing languages, traditions, and beliefs.
-Poets such as Lord Byron and Alexander Pope used the epic for comic effect in Don Juan and The Rape of the Lock.
-Other epics of note include Beowulf, Edmund Spenser’s The Faerie Queene, Dante's Divine Comedy, John Milton’s Paradise Lost, and Elizabeth Barrett Browning’s Aurora Leigh.
+Some epics of note include Beowulf, Edmund Spenser’s The Faerie Queene, John Milton’s Paradise Lost, and Elizabeth Barrett Browning’s Aurora Leigh.
 The epic has also been used to formalize mythological traditions in many cultures, such as the Norse mythology in Edda and Germanic mythology in Nibelungenlied, and more recently, the Finnish mythology of Elias Lönnrot’s Kalevala.

-In the twentieth century and beyond, poets expanded the epic genre further with a renewed interest in the long poems.
-The Cantos by Ezra Pound, Maximus by Charles Olson, The Anniad by Gwendolyn Brooks, The Battlefield Where the Moon Says I Love You by Frank Stanford, The Iovis Trilogy by Anne Waldman, and Paterson by William Carlos Williams all push and pull at the boundaries of the genre, re-envisioning the epic through the lens of modernism.
+In the twentieth century and beyond, poets expanded the epic genre further with a renewed interest in the long poem with the canto.
+Examples such as The Cantos by Ezra Pound, Maximus by Charles Olson, The Anniad by Gwendolyn Brooks, The Battlefield Where the Moon Says I Love You by Frank Stanford, The Iovis Trilogy by Anne Waldman, and Paterson by William Carlos Williams all push and pull at the boundaries of the genre, re-envisioning the epic through the lens of modernism.